-The Organization also receives funding for the design and development of the museum under an arrangement with the Industrial Development Board of the Metropolitan Government of Nashville and Davidson County, Tennessee ("Metro"), dated December 1, 2008.
+The Organization receives funding for the design and development of the museum under an arrangement with the Industrial Development Board of the Metropolitan Government of Nashville and Davidson County, Tennessee ("Metro"), dated December 1, 2008.
 This arrangement indicates that a maximum of \$10,000,000 in funding may be available for this project.
-During the year ended June 30, 2013, the Organization recognized revenue of \$82,080 under this arrangement.
-Grants receivable of \$34,518 is recorded as of June 30, 2013 related to reimbursable costs.
+During the year ended June 30, 2014, the Organization recognized revenue of \$56,760 under this arrangement.
+Grants receivable of \$56,760 is recorded as of June 30, 2014 related to reimbursable costs.
 In order to receive additional funding under this arrangement, the Organization is required to obtain other funding or commitments for funding to complete the project.
 Management is continuing to obtain such additional funding.
 Sufficient commitments to complete the project have not yet been obtained.
+However, management is also in negotiations with Metro regarding the timing of the physical development of the museum.
+Successful conclusion of those discussions would modify the terms of this agreement.

 This arrangement also indicates that the Organization may be required to return funds if the construction of the project is not commenced by October 2009.
 The project has incurred development costs but has not begun actual facility construction.
-Presently, it is uncertain to what extent future Metro funds will be released to the Organization and the timing of such funding, or if the Organization has entered into discussions with Metro to secure the release of the balance of grant funds as continuing development costs are incurred.
+Presently, it is uncertain to what extent future Metro funds will be released to the Organization and the timing of such funding, or if the Organization will be required to return any amounts to Metro.
+As of the issue date of this report, the Organization has entered into discussions with Metro to secure the release of the balance of grant funds as continuing development costs are incurred.